SeyoungBaik/Calculator_projectbook/README.md

 # Calculator_projectbook
-For learning javascript, using javascript project book In my case, trying to change 5% each time, for imroving my ability ASAP Enjoy :)
+For learning javascript, using javascript project book

+In my case, trying to change 5% each time, for improving my ability ASAP Enjoy :)